enomsg/vim-haskellConcealPlus/README.md

 ### Available Options

+    'A' option to not try to preserve indentation.
     's' option to disable space consumption after ∑,∏,√ and ¬ functions.
     '*' option to enable concealing of asterisk with '⋅' sign.
     'x' option to disable default concealing of asterisk with '×' sign.